A community project working to reverse wildlife decline.

-Naturehood is a new community project that brings people together to support the nature on their doorstep.
+Naturehood is a community project that brings people together to support the nature on their doorstep.

-Earthwatch works with communities to establish ‘Naturehoods’: focused areas where people support local wildlife.
+Earthwatch works with communities to establish Naturehoods: focused areas where people work together to support local wildlife.
 As well as taking action as individuals, people in Naturehoods can participate in free community engagement events, including wildlife walks, talks and family-friendly wildlife workshops.
 By creating and nurturing shared green spaces, neighbours can meet and reconnect with nature, as well as help wildlife to flourish.

-To be able to demonstrate the impact of their Naturehood actions, we are also asking people to carry out surveys about the animals visiting their gardens.
-This will provide our scientists with valuable data about how effective certain actions are, so that in the future, we can encourage more of the actions that have the biggest positive effect on wildlife.
+We are also asking people to carry out surveys about the wildlife visiting their gardens.
+These surveys help to demonstrate the impact of your wildlife actions, and are a great way to meet the wildlife calling your space home.
+They also provide our scientists with valuable data about how effective certain actions are, so that in the future, we can focus on the actions that have the biggest positive effect on wildlife.

 The first phase of the project, which began in 2019, started with the creation of four Naturehoods in Oxford and Swindon.
 Naturehood is led by Earthwatch Europe in partnership with Wiltshire Wildlife Trust, and is supported by the National Lottery Heritage Fund.

-Everyone can get involved in Naturehood – no matter where you live, or how much time or experience you have.
+Naturehood is for everybody – no matter where you live, or how much time or experience you have.

 Being part of a Naturehood and joining in activities can help everyone take positive actions for wildlife.